Albert0i/react_redux_tutorial/README.md

-        In our slice, we provided the name property as 'counter' and the initialState with a 'value' property thus to read our data, we need useSelector to return the state.counter.value */
+        In our slice, we provided the name property as 'counter' and the initialState with a 'value' property thus to read our data, we need useSelector to return the state.counter.value.

+        'counter' comes from the reducer attribute name in configureStore */
     const count = useSelector(state => state.counter.count)
     /*